Why Federated Investors (FII) is a Top Dividend Stock for Your Portfolio

-Headquartered in Pittsburgh, Federated Investors (FII) is a Finance stock that has seen a price change of 20.53% so far this year.
-The one of the nation's largest managers of money market funds is paying out a dividend of $0.27 per share at the moment, with a dividend yield of 3.38% compared to the Financial - Investment Management industry's yield of 3.12% and the S&P 500's yield of 1.94%.
+Based in Pittsburgh, Federated Investors (FII) is in the Finance sector, and so far this year, shares have seen a price change of 21.81%.
+The one of the nation's largest managers of money market funds is paying out a dividend of $0.27 per share at the moment, with a dividend yield of 3.34% compared to the Financial - Investment Management industry's yield of 2.82% and the S&P 500's yield of 1.88%.

 In terms of dividend growth, the company's current annualized dividend of $1.08 is up 1.9% from last year.
-Federated Investors has increased its dividend 1 times on a year-over-year basis over the last 5 years for an average annual increase of 1.49%.
+Over the last 5 years, Federated Investors has increased its dividend 1 times on a year-over-year basis for an average annual increase of 1.75%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Federated Investors's current payout ratio is 46%.
-This means it paid out 46% of its trailing 12-month EPS as dividend.
+Federated Investors's current payout ratio is 46%, meaning it paid out 46% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, FII expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $2.39 per share, which represents a year-over-year growth rate of 9.63%.
+The Zacks Consensus Estimate for 2019 is $2.48 per share, representing a year-over-year earnings growth rate of 13.76%.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, FII is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).